Reindex data

 }

-A complete list of available operations is provided in the OpenSearch official documentation.
+The complete list of available operations is provided in the official OpenSearch documentation.

-The _reindex operation allows you to merge documents from multiple source indexes into a single target index.
-To do this, you need to specify the source indexes as a list.
+To merge documents from multiple indexes into one, you need to specify the source indexes as a list.

 POST _reindex